Niks9999/-tock-Checker/README.md

 Scroll down to the Exclusions section and click on "Add or remove exclusions", then select the folder containing the program.

 4.
-Run pyinstaller in the command prompt (pyinstaller -F -w -i icon.ico main.py) -> for a program with an icon.
+Run pyinstaller in the command prompt in correct depository: (pyinstaller -F -w -i icon.ico main.py) -> for a program with an icon.
 The icon file needs to be in ICO format and in the same folder as the .py file.

 Program's Purpose: